Childhood trauma: Effects on adults

-As an adult feelings of anxiety, worry, shame, guilt, helplessness, hopelessness, grief, sadness and anger that started with a trauma in childhood can continue.
-In addition, those who endure trauma as a child are more likely to encounter anxiety, depression, suicide and self harm, PTSD, drug and alcohol misuse and relationship difficulties.
-The effects of childhood trauma don't end with just emotional repercussions.
-Survivors of childhood trauma are also at higher risk of developing asthma, coronary heart disease, diabetes or having a stroke.
-They are also more likely to develop a "heightened stress response" which can make it difficult for them to regulate their emotions, lead to sleep difficulties, lower immune function, and increase the risk of a number of physical illnesses throughout adulthood.
+As an adult, feelings of anxiety, worry, shame, guilt, helplessness, hopelessness, grief, sadness, and anger that started with a trauma in childhood can persist.
+In addition, those who experience trauma as a child are more likely to face mental health challenges such as anxiety, depression, suicide and self harm, PTSD, substance misuse, and relationship difficulties.
+The effects of childhood trauma are not limited to emotional consequences; survivors of childhood trauma are also at higher risk of developing asthma, coronary heart disease, diabetes, or strokes.
+They are also more likely to develop a "heightened stress response," which can cause difficulties in emotional regulation, sleep difficulties, lower immune function, and increased risk of a number of physical illnesses throughout adulthood.
+Societal norms affect how children express emotional distress—some may be encouraged to "tough it out" rather than receive support.

+Women are more likely to experience sexual abuse, while boys more often face physical abuse and neglect; however, stigma may prevent them from seeking help.
+LGBTQ+ youth face disproportionately high levels of trauma due to bullying, family rejection, and discrimination.
+Marginalized racial and ethnic groups face unique forms of trauma, including racial discrimination, systemic inequalities, and lack of access to mental health care.
+Black, Latino, and Indigenous children are often under-diagnosed or misdiagnosed when seeking psychological help.
+Immigrant children may experience additional trauma related to family separation, xenophobia, and stress associated with migration.